Characterization of the $n$-dimensional Sierpi\'nski carpet as an inverse limit of closed balls: Introduction

 \section{Introduction}

 In \cite{Wh}, Whyburn did two different topological characterizations of the $1$-dimensional Sierpi\'nski carpet.
 After that, Cannon \cite{Ca} generalized one of these characterizations for any dimension different than $3$.
-It says that if we take an $n$-dimensional sphere ($n \neq 4$) and remove a countable set of tame $n$-balls such that their union is dense and their diameter tends to $0$, then the space that we get does not depend on the choice of the removed balls.
+It says that if we take an $n$-dimensional sphere and remove a countable set of tame $n$-balls such that their union is dense and their diameter tends to $0$, then the space that we get does not depend on the choice of the removed balls.
 Such space is the $n-1$-dimensional Sierpi\'nski carpet.

-Recently, Tshishiku and Walsh did another characterization of the $1$-dimensional Sierpi\'nski carpet as an inverse limit of closed discs (Lemma 3.1 of \cite{TW} and its correction in \cite{TW2}) for the purpose of using it to characterize topologically some boundaries of groups.
+Recently, Tshishiku and Walsh did another characterization of the $1$-dimensional Sierpi\'nski carpet as an inverse limit of closed discs (Lemma 3.1 of \cite{TW} and its correction in \cite{TW2}) for the purpose of using it to have a topological characterization of some boundaries of groups.
 Roughly speaking, it says that if we take a sphere, choose a countable dense subset of it and for each of these points we remove it and replace it nicely with a circle, then we get a $1$-dimensional Sierpi\'nski carpet.
-With a similar purpose, this paper is devoted to generalize Tshishiku and Walsh result for any dimension.
+With a similar purpose, this paper is devoted to generalizing Tshishiku and Walsh result for any dimension.
 It consists of the following:

 \